 Before you begin to plan too far ahead, you’ll need to know where the indoor activity center is going to be.
 If it is going to be a part of an established business, you’ll need to determine the square footage you need before going any further.
 If it is a new business with its own building, then a commercial real estate company may be helpful.
 If you decide to be part of an indoor playground franchise, you’ll have support to help you choose the location.

 License and Insurance

-Now that you have the location, a license is necessary, so you’re able to do everything legally.
+Now that you have the location, an indoor playground license is necessary, so you’re able to do everything legally.
 Contact the city to see what you need to do for your particular area.

-The license may require a certain amount of insurance, and you should absolutely consult with an agent to make sure you have the proper coverage if an injury should occur at the center or if there is damage to equipment or the building.
+The license for your indoor playground may require a certain amount of insurance, and you should absolutely consult with an agent to make sure you have the proper coverage if an injury should occur at the center or if there is damage to equipment or the building.

 Plan and Design

 Let the fun begin!
+There’s a lot to know about customizing a playground, but the process should be fun.
 To start an indoor playground business, there is a need to think a bit like a child.
 As design plans begin, imagine being a child at different ages and sizes to help determine what you need.
 Ask your own children, friends, and other parents for their input as to what they would like to see.
 Then choose an indoor play structure specialist to assist in the planning.